cjbackman/cjbackman.com/content/on/migrating-a-promotions-engine.md

 ![cartv2.png](/migrating-a-promotions-engine/cartv2.png)

 _Figure 4.
-An simplified representation of the cart in Checkout API v2._
+A simplified representation of the cart in Checkout API v2._

 As seen in the schema, there is a key called _nonApplicableDiscountCodes_.
 It is a list of valid codes (meaning they should not be rejected) that yield a zero-value effect.
 This could mean, e.g., applying a discount code that requires a minimum cart value before the minimum cart value has been reached.
 Allowing this behavior was necessary to cater to the requirement that a user should be able to successfully add coupons to an empty cart, e.g., when clicking on a UTM link.

 #### Improving the customer feedback

 Additionally, we extended the Checkout API with a _warnings_ object.
 This addressed our previous limitation that we never provided feedback to the customer if there was a price or discount change.
-The warning object provides information to the client about any price or discount related change that was not caused by any customer action.
+The warning object provides information to the client about any price or discount-related change that was not caused by any customer action.

 The warnings can stem from price updates on products and shipping, discounts, and discount codes, and they can be associated with both the cart and specific line items.
-An example of the warnings object can be seen below.
+An example of the warning object can be seen below.

 ![warning.png](/migrating-a-promotions-engine/warning.png)